Águila Blanca (heist): Puerto Rico

 The FBI continued gathering information of the Macheteros that visited Ojeda, unaware that they were under surveillance and not yet noticing the activity in the neighborhood.
 José Rodríguez was placed in charge of the Puerto Rican investigation, while the bureau was experiencing problems piecing together the information due to the EPB's use of pseudonyms.
-The tales conversations were archived at the local FBI headquarters, where the bureau would try to identify the individuals recorded.
+The tails' conversations were archived at the local FBI headquarters, where the bureau would try to identify the individuals recorded.
 During this process, they discovered that the EPB was organizing a flight to New York, planting agents in the plane where one had traveled.
 There they tailed a total of three Macheteros in their meeting with another individual and to New Paltz, where they entered an RV.
-However, during the surveillance the FBI agents assigned left the premises and once they returned, the EPB members had left and they bureau only had a Texas license plate number as evidence.
+However, during the surveillance the FBI agents assigned left the premises and once they returned, the EPB members had left and the bureau only had a Texas license plate number as evidence.
 Once they checked the number, they learned that it was linked to another of Ojeda's pseudonyms, Juvenal Concepción (which he used in Southborough, Massachusetts as well) and that negotiation to buy the RV had been concluded the day before the Wells Fargo heist.
 Unwilling to compromise the investigation in Puerto Rico, the FBI opted not to leak knowledge of the trip.
-Theory that Gerena had traveled to Boston and later used in the RV to enter Mexico on September 27, 1983.
 The check used to purchase it was traced to Baybank Harvard Trust, where the cameras recorded Segarra doing the transaction under the alias of "K. Fishman".
 Despite linking the heist to the EPB, the FBI was unable to do anything with the information without any piece of concrete evidence and the focus returned to Puerto Rico.

 In April 1984, the Puerto Rico Police casually discovered an EPB safe house while investigating another crime scene, noticing an explosive artifact and a weapons cache.
 They transferred jurisdiction to the FBI, which also found documents attributed to the group, among which were payroll notes filled with codenames.
 On May 7, 1984, the FBI tracked Ojeda as he took a trip to New York and traveled to Springfield, Massachusetts, and rendezvoused with two colleagues who arrived in the RV and traveled to Bellingham.
 Afterwards, they recovered a single piece of paper linked to Houston International Airport.
 The EPB members held a reunion in Dorchester and discussed what to do with the RV, eventually leaving it at Boston, where the pursuing agents later seized it.
 Despite this, the FBI was unable to track the money until Ojeda complained about the use that people apparently higher in the EPB was giving to it by allowing the Cubans the chance to guard it instead of using a place where it could be handled as a collective without external intervention, inadvertently revealing that it had been transported from Mexico to Cuba to the wiretaps.